andrewsanchez/GenBankQC/README.rst

 .. image:: https://travis-ci.org/andrewsanchez/genbank-qc.svg?branch=master

 =============================================
            GenBank Quality Control
 =============================================

-Please see http://genbank-qc.readthedocs.io/en/latest/ for complete documentation.
+Please see `genbank-qc.readthedocs.io`_ for complete documentation.

 GenBankQC is an effort to address the quality control problem for public databases such as the National Center for Biotechnology Information's `GenBank`_.
 The goal is to offer a simple, efficient, and automated solution for assessing the quality of your genomes.

+Please note that GenbankQC is currently in beta.
+As a proof of concept for a very specific use case, it currently has some limitations that users should be aware of.
+If there is interest, we will address the issues to make it more convenient.
+Please see :ref:`caveats` for more details.

 Features
 --------

-- Flag potential outliers to exclude them from polluting your pipelines

 - Labelling/annotation-independent quality control based on:

   -  Simple metrics

   - Genome distance estimation using `MASH`_

+- Flag potential outliers to exclude them from polluting your pipelines

 The genbankqc work-flow consists of the following steps: